 The course 'Differentiable Inference and Generative Models' from the university of Toronto tours recent innovations in inference methods such as recognition networks, black-box stochastic variational inference, and adversarial autoencoders.
 Some of the coolest new advances in Deep Learning have come out of generative adversarial networks and this course is the best place to learn about them.

-Papers: Finally, reading papers is the best way to reconstruct the history of a field and deep learning, in particular, has a rich and varied history of research into neural networks, model-free methods and cognitive science that informs and illuminates the current burgeoning of the field.
+Papers: Finally, reading papers is the best way to reconstruct the history of a field and deep learning, in particular, has a rich and varied history of research into neural networks, model-free method and cognitive science that informs and illuminates the current burgeoning of the field.
 The Github user songrotek put together an excellent list that can be supplemented by the papers discussed as part of the university of Heidelberg's course on Deep Learning:

 Further suggestions are welcome, simply send them to deeplearningweekly[at]gmail.com.